Yerrincar/TFG-Home-Credit-Default-Risk/JUPYTER_NOTEBOOKS/Definitions.md

-Main Data Table Featureset Definitions
+Main Data Table (App_train) Featureset Definitions

 SK_ID_CURR: ID of loan in our sample
 TARGET: Target variable (1 - client with payment difficulties: he/she had late payment more than X days on at least one of the first Y installments of the loan in our sample, 0 - all other cases)